What is Spain's “Golden Visa” Program?

 Main Advantages

-- You can rent or lease the properties you own and to generate income.
+- For real estate investors—you can rent or lease the properties you own and to generate income.

 - Properties can be purchased jointly provided that each of the joint owners invests €500,000.

-- Golden visa residency does not require actual residence in Spain.
+- Any type of golden visa residency does not require actual residence in Spain.
 This means you can spend less than 183 days in Spain and continue being a tax resident in your country of usual residence.

 - Your family can apply together with you in the same application.